dortania/OpenCore-Post-Install/laptop-specific/battery.md

 # Battery Status

 With [ECEnabler.kext](https://github.com/1Revenger1/ECEnabler/releases/latest), ACPI patching is no longer required for working battery percentage.
-If you would like battery functionality beyond charge percentage (e.g. cycle count, or temperature/other supplemental data) or have dual batteries, you still will need to create ACPI patches.
-For this, we have linked resources below.
+If you would like battery functionality beyond charge percentage (e.g. cycle count, or temperature/other supplemental data) or have dual batteries, you still will need to create ACPI patches - see the resources below.

 * If battery status is not working even with ECEnabler, make sure you have the [SMCBatteryManager](https://github.com/Acidanthera/VirtualSMC/releases/latest) VirtualSMC plugin enabled in your OpenCore configuration.